Moment Constrained Optimal Transport for Control Applications: INTRODUCTION

-There are many other academic communities interested in transforming probability measures cheaply.
-Examples include the \textit{fully probabilistic control design} of \cite{kar96} and related linearly-solvable Markov decision framework introduced in \cite{tod07}.
-The area of Mean Field Games begins with a multi-objective control problem, but the final solution technique amounts to transporting a probability measure on a high dimensional space in such a way as to minimize some objective function.
-Similar to mean field games is \textit{ensemble control}, with applications ranging from power systems to medicine \cite{Neuronalensemblecontrol06,cheche17b}; relaxations of this technique are found in \cite{cambusmey20,busmey18b}.
-More examples may be found in the recent survey \cite{garrus22}.
+Many academic communities are interested in transforming probability measures efficiently.
+Examples include the \textit{fully probabilistic control design} of \citet{kar96} and the related linearly-solvable Markov decision framework \citep{tod07}.
+The area of mean field games begins with a multi-objective control problem, but the final solution technique amounts to transporting a probability measure on a high dimensional space in such a way as to minimize some objective function.
+Similar to mean field games is the cooperative setting of \textit{mean field control} or \textit{ensemble control}, with applications \citep{Neuronalensemblecontrol06,cheche17b} ranging from power systems to medicine; This technique can also be relaxed \citep{cambusmey20,busmey18b}.
+More examples may be found in the survey of \citet{garrus22}.

-The goal of the research summarized here is to build bridges between these fields, and in particular: 1.\ Obtain new techniques for efficiently approximating the solution to the OT problem, and 2.\ Investigate how computational techniques from OT theory might improve computation of optimal control solutions.